apache/pulsar/site2/docs/transaction-api.md

         .build()
         .get();

-// source message acknowledgement and sink message produce belong to one transaction,
+// source message acknowledgment and sink message produce belong to one transaction,
 // they are combined into an atomic operation.
 Message<String> message = sourceConsumer.receive();
 sourceConsumer.acknowledgeAsync(message.getMessageId(), txn);